munificent/craftinginterpreters/book/functions.md

 The code here doesn't quite line up with the grammar rules.
-I moved a few things around to make the code cleaner -- one of the luxuries we have with a hand-written parser.
+I moved a few things around to make the code cleaner -- one of the luxuries we have with a handwritten parser.
 But it's roughly similar to how we parse infix operators.
 First, we parse a primary expression, the "left operand" to the call.
 Then, each time we see a `(`, we call `finishCall()` to parse the call expression using the previously parsed expression as the callee.
 The returned expression becomes the